 In Linux, the check disk command is represented by fsck, which is an abbreviation for file system consistency check.
-Simply put, it is a utility which helps a user scan the file database for any existing errors and repairs them if need be.
+Simply put, it is a utility that helps a user scan the file database for any existing errors and repairs them if need be.
 Using a set of built-in tools, it checks the disk and then auto-generates a report of its evaluation.
-In certain systems, fsck often runs by default, usually after the system shuts down improperly or after a series of reboots.
+In certain systems, fsck often runs by default, usually, after the system shuts down improperly or after a series of reboots.

-The Linux check disk (fsck) is a standard operation in Unix-based operating systems, the likes of which includes Linux and Apple operating system.
+The Linux check disk (fsck) is a standard operation in Unix-based operating systems, the likes of which includes Linux and Apple operating systems.
 For the most part, fsck is activated by the system administrator manually or is automatically used at boot time.
 It works on the data structures directly, which are stored on the disk.
 The particular behavior of fsck can differ, but it generally follows a specific protocol for internal operations and give the users a common command-line interface.

 The Linux drive often gets corrupted to these common causes:

 1. Accidental data deletion or some human error: Due to accidental deletion of key data, the Linux drive is often corrupted.
-This is often due to lack of understanding or toying with files that you may be unaware of in the system.
+This is often due to a lack of understanding or toying with files that you may be unaware of in the system.

 2. Infection due to viruses: Malicious software or virus infection could be another cause for the corruption of the drive.
 It is often due to accessing of compromised websites from where these elements enter the system.
 It could also be due to access to unknown internet connections.

 3. Bad sectors present on the hard drive: Bad blocks on the hard drive could cause drive corruption.
 It often occurs when the situation has gone from bad to worse.

 To your benefit, Live CD of any given Linux Distros can easily detect the drive corruption and allow the users to recover their much-needed data in its original form.